 Preeti Vinayak, great grand-daughter of the famous composer Andavan Pitchai is a fourth generation professional Bharatanatyam dancer in Atlanta.
-Preeti was initiated into the art of Bharatanatyam by Gurus.
+Preeti was initiated into the art of Bharatanatyam at Padma Vibhooshan Smt.
+Kalanidhi Narayanan’s school, Abhinaya Sudha.
+She received training under Smt.
+Ambika Buch and Smt.
+Lalitha Sastry.
+Under Gurus.
 Shri Narasimhachari and Smt.
-Vasanthalakshmi and had her intensive training in Bharatanatyam at their institution, "Kala Samarpana".
+Vasanthalakshmi, Preeti completed her Arangetram and advanced training.

 Preeti’s area of expertise lies in fast paced footwork, intense facial expressions and the art of Nattuvangam (verbal incantations of the rhythmical patterns of footwork).
 She has received the rarest of reviews from the harshest of critics in India and the U.S. She has performed at major Cultural Organizations in India during the December Dance Festival.
 Her notable performances have been at Sri Kapali Fine Arts, Indian Fine Arts, Nungambakkam Cultural Academy, Kartik Fine Arts, Bharat Kalachar and many more.

 Preeti was specially invited to perform for the Cultural Secretary of France, Jack Lang, at the Alliance D’Francaise.
 In 1992 she was rated at one of the top ten upcoming dancers in South India by the Indian Fine Arts Academy.
 Preeti’s strong command over rhythm and her flawless footwork have captivated audiences everywhere.